 If you feel any severe side effects during the first days of your fast, consult with your physician for extra guidance.

 The intermittent fasting journey is generally safe for most people, and the health advantages are certainly worth it, including the effects of fasting on the heart.

 However, some groups have a more significant risk of developing problems during fasting, and should discuss other options with a doctor.

 These groups include persons who fall under the following considerations:

 As we can see, fasting does lower blood pressure.
-Through better metabolic processing, lower cholesterol, and weight loss, the effects of fasting on blood pressure are noticeable and positive, including preventing heart disease.
+Through better metabolic processing, lower cholesterol, and weight loss, the effects of fasting on blood pressure and preventing heart disease are noticeable and positive.

-And with some simple changes, like healthy meals and less sodium, as well as a lifestyle change for the better, you too can benefit from the wide array of results seen by intermittent fasting!
+And with some simple changes, like healthy meals, less sodium, and a lifestyle change for the better, you too can benefit from the vast array of benefits offered by intermittent fasting.